 Frequently Asked Questions

-The placenta is a truly extortionary organ.
-It is the only “one-time-use” organ that is expelled from the body after delivery and regrows with every subsequent pregnancy.
-The placenta provides the developing baby with blood, nutrients, oxygen, minerals and hormones via the umbilical cord.
-It is responsible for 100% of baby’s hormone production and takes over the vast majority of the mother’s hormone production, which significantly downregulates her hypothalamus.
-When the placenta is delivered, most of the mother’s hormones are retained in the placenta which can result in feeling
+The placenta is a remarkable, one-of-a-kind organ.
+It’s used once during each pregnancy, is expelled after delivery, and then forms anew with every subsequent pregnancy.
+Through the umbilical cord it supplies the developing baby with blood, nutrients, oxygen, minerals and hormones.
+The placenta produces all of the baby’s hormones and takes on the majority of the mother’s hormone production as well, which substantially downregulates her hypothalamus.
+After the placenta is delivered, much of the mother’s hormones leave the body with it, which can lead to sudden shifts in how she feels.
+She may feel:

 hot